 Limez Genetics & Origins

-Humboldt Seed Company’s description of Limez strain genetics and origins on its website is different than what is said elsewhere about the strain.
+Humboldt Seed Company’s description of Limez strain genetics and breeding program on its website is somewhat different than what’s said elsewhere about the strain.
 On the website, HSC says:

 “Limez is a unique cannabis strain developed in-house at the HSC facility in Grass Valley, resulting from a careful and thoughtful breeding process.
 This exceptional hybrid is the offspring of the delightful Key Lime Pie and the robust Lemon Kush, combining the best characteristics of its parent strains.
 The strain was selected as the unicorn during the 2023 pheno hunt, a rigorous process in which numerous genetic variations were examined to identify the most promising variety.